NetzwergX/netzwergx.github.io/_posts/2020-06-07-record-with-a-thought-experiment.md

 **Disclaimer**

 This is a thought experiment.
 Do not use this in production.
-I've not benchmarked it, it uses reflection instead of `MethodHandle`/`VarHandle` and is probably not suitable en masse.
+I've not benchmarked it, it doesn't use `MethodHandle`/`VarHandle` and is probably not suitable en masse.

 [Gist]: https://gist.github.com/NetzwergX/4ebba8ea36d0663f2a540d0f71f16e49